 What is Available

 The Clerk-Recorder's Office maintains death records that occurred in Santa Clara County from 1873 to present.
-Recent death records are usually available form this office four (4) weeks after the event.
+Recent death records are usually available from this office four (4) weeks after the event.

 Certified Copies and Sworn Statements